Agreement To Pay Tuition Charges

 Financial Aid will continue to do last-date-of-attendance forms and will calculate refunds and repayments according to the guidelines in the Financial Aid Handbook.

-* ALL 3000 AND 4000 LEVEL COURSES (up to 10 credits) will be charged Differential Tuition of $37 per credit for Residents and $132 per credit for Nonresidents which is a 20% increase over the lower division courses.
+* ALL 3000 AND 4000 LEVEL COURSES (up to 10 credits) will be charged Differential Tuition of $38 per credit for Residents, $57 per credit for WUE,$135 per credit for Nonresidents.

 Students residing in Utah and/or attending one of Snow’s campuses who take online courses as all or part of their course load will be charged tuition according to their resident or non-resident status.